raferdev/classification_with_sklearn/readme.md

 <p align="center">

-This is a ML project
+This is a project divided in 4 parts to learn how use machine learning classification using Sklearn library.
+I made this project based on course ministred on [Alura](https://cursos.alura.com.br/).

 </p>